Sleep. We need it to live yet it’s constantly something we fight to get. I never knew how much I loved to sleep until my first child was born.

 Using Prayer to Overcome Night Time Anxiety

-As Christians we know there is power in prayer.
-God’s word is alive and sharper than a double-edge sword.
+As Christians, we know there is power in prayer.
+God’s word is alive and sharper than a double-edged sword.
 So instead of focusing on the scary dreams or pretend monsters, try focusing on who God is.

 Teach your children how much He loves them!
 To do this you can share with your children what His word says.
 In it we find promises, like He will keep us safe and send His angels to watch over us.
 I’ve found power and comfort when I’ve used these scriptures to guide my prayers.

 So how do you pray these powerful words?
-Here is example of how to pray scripture:
+Here is an example of how to pray scripture:

 Scripture reference: Psalm 91:11 + Psalm 4:8